 - update\hyperparameters (Optional [bool]) Whether the hyperparameters used to prevent overfitting should be tuned by trying out different values.
 Setting to True can reduce overfitting of the model, but can slow down the fitting due to the computational cost of trying different values.
-Default False. - nn\training\filename (Optional [str]) The name of a learner archive from a previous optimization from which to extract past results for use in the current optimization.
+Default False. - training\filename (Optional [str]) The name of a learner archive from a previous optimization from which to extract past results for use in the current optimization.
 If None, no past results will be used.
-Default None. - nn\training\file\type (Optional [str]) File type of the training archive.
-Can be 'txt', 'pkl', 'mat', or None.
-If set to None, then the file type will be determined automatically.
-This argument has no effect if nn\training\filename is set to None.
 Default None. - trust\region (Optional [float or array]) The trust region defines the maximum distance the learner will travel from the current best set of parameters.
 If None, the learner will search everywhere.
-If a float, this number must be between 0 and 1 and defines maximum distance the learner will venture as a percentage of the boundaries.
+If a float, this number must be between 0 and 1 and defines maximum distance the learner will venture as a fraction of the boundaries.
 If it is an array, it must have the same size as the number of parameters and the numbers define the maximum absolute distance that can be moved along each direction. - default\bad\cost (Optional [float]) If a run is reported as bad and default\bad\cost is provided, the cost for the bad run is set to this default value.
 If default\bad\cost is None, then the worst cost received is set to all the bad runs.
 Default None. - default\bad\uncertainty (Optional [float]) If a run is reported as bad and default\bad\uncertainty is provided, the uncertainty for the bad run is set to this default value.
-If default\bad\uncertainty is None, then the uncertainty is set to a tenth of the best to worst cost range.
-Default None.

-- minimum\uncertainty (Optional [float]) The minimum uncertainty associated with provided costs.
+If default\bad\uncertainty is None, then the uncertainty is set to one tenth of the best to worst cost range.
+Default None. - minimum\uncertainty (Optional [float]) The minimum uncertainty associated with provided costs.
 Must be above zero to avoid fitting errors.
-Default 1e-8. - predict\global\minima\at\end(Optional [bool]) If True finds the global minima when the learner is ended.
+Default 1e-8. - predict\global\minima\at\end(Optional [bool]) If True, find the global minima when the learner is ended.
 Does not if False.
 Default True.